Rishabbh-Sahu/extractive_summarization/README.md

     python3 -m pip install -r requirement.txt

-Open jupyter notebook from the conda environment
+Open jupyter notebook from the conda environment (run locally and you can use chrome, edge etc browser to open jupyter notebook, python files)

 Open extractive_summarization.ipynb